Zahidlaguna/anime/README.md

 # anime
-Anime Recommender system that recommends anime based off the genre and rating.
+Anime Recommender system that recommends anime based on the genre and rating.
-Using tensorflow and sklearn to perform and recommend a anime bassed off your favorite genre and the score rating given to the anime
+Using TensorFlow and Sklearn to perform and recommend an anime based on your favorite genre and the score rating given to the anime.